🌱 Plant Tissue Culture Troubleshooting Manual (Gellan Gum Edition)

 Solutions:

-- Use HA gellan gum for a moister environment
+- Use lower concentration of gellan gum for softer gel

 📏 4.Tips for Optimal Gellan Gum Use